-- (a) Proof of the execution of an instrument, when not acknowledged, may be made any of the following: - 1.
-By the party executing it, or either of them. - 2.
-By a subscribing witness. - 3.
-By other witnesses, in cases mentioned in Section 1198. - (b) Proof of the execution of a grant deed, mortgage, deed of trust, quitclaim deed, or security agreement is not permitted pursuant to Section 27287 of the Government Code, though proof of the execution of a trustee's deed or deed of reconveyance is permitted. - (c) Any certificate for proof of execution taken within this state may be in the following form, although the use of other, substantially similar forms is not precluded:
+(a) Proof of the execution of an instrument, when not acknowledged, may be made by any of the following:

+(1) By the party executing it, or either of them.

+(2) By a subscribing witness.

+(3) By other witnesses, in cases mentioned in Section 1198.

+(b) (1) Proof of the execution of a power of attorney, grant deed, mortgage, deed of trust, quitclaim deed, security agreement, or any instrument affecting real property is not permitted pursuant to Section 27287 of the Government Code, though proof of the execution of a trustee's deed or deed of reconveyance is permitted.